Hasenn/do-core-asm/README.md

 If no out path is given, it will default to the input path with an `out` extension

 The output will be a binary file of back to back `u16` instructions.
-As of now it will be in big-endian order, but this could be parametrized (**TO BE SPECIFIED**)
+As of now they are native-endian encoded, but this could be parametrized (**TO BE SPECIFIED**)

-For convenience we can also define modes where it outputs a readable stream like `0103 0204 0403` instead of a binary stream, possibly with prefixes for clarity `0x0103 0x0204 0x0403`.
+For convenience we can also define modes where it outputs a readable stream like `0103 0204 0403` instead of a binary stream, possibly with prefixes for clarity `0x0103 0x0204 0x0403`. (**TO BE IMPLEMENTED**)

 ## API